Baniya-sen/Data-Science-ML/README.md

       Run a Multivariable Regression,
-      Evaluate how your model's coefficients and residuals, Use data transformation to improve your model performance, Use model to estimate a property price.
+      Evaluate how your model's coefficients and residuals, Use data transformation to improve your model performance, Use a model to estimate a property price.
     - Keywords: #analyse, #split-training-testing #multivariable-regression #coefficients #data-transformation #estimate

 ... and many more.